Westmount Mall: Downturn

-By the early 2000s, Westmount's fortunes experienced a slump.
+By the mid to late 2000s, Westmount's fortunes experienced a slump.
 The vacancy rate in the mall took a sharp increase as 40 stores slowly left the mall.

-Future
+Recent years

 In 2018, following the closure of Westmount's department store anchor, Sears Canada, the mall was bought for $31.5 million by a Toronto real estate investment firm.
 KingSett Capital, with partner McCOR Management, purchased the property from Penretail Management in February.
 The firm has planned to re-brand the mall and announce new anchor tenants and mixed-use developments.

 In September 2018, an announcement regarding the former Target store was made, indicating it would be converted to both a "Fit 4 Less" (GoodLife Fitness) gym and office spaces.

+It was announced that the mall would change its name from Westmount Shopping Centre to Westmount Commons.
+It was also announced that there have been plans to develop a six-tower building on the property.

+In 2022, Dollarama opened at the mall.
+In 2023, reptile zoo Reptilia and dog kennel Dogtopia opened at the mall.